mrsalieri/compare-packages/README.md

 https://github.com/motdotla/dotenv

 ## Running
-You can start the API by running `npm start`, test it by `npm test`
+You can start the API by running `npm start`, test it by `npm test`.
+You can also test manually via `/api/swagger/api-docs/`

 ## Future Improvements
 Tests are not running smoothly, there is a problem related to jest and mongoose possibly

-Cannot retrieve data from composer registry, it should be figured out
+Cannot retrieve data from the `Composer` registry, it should be figured out

-More complex comparison should be added for detecting outdated packages
+More accurate comparison should be implemented for detecting outdated packages

-Express should be isolated from controllers
+`Express` should be isolated from controllers

 Email address storage structure may be improved